JNCressey/JNCressey.github.io/blogs/osrswiki/recipesteps/recipesteps.md

 # Designing a summary table for the profit/loss at each step of recipes - Oldschool RuneScape Wiki

-On the Oldschool Runescape wiki, articles about items that can be created show table with details about a creation recipe, such as the following for *Summer pie*:
+On the Oldschool Runescape wiki, articles about items that can be created show table with details about a creation recipe, produced using a Wiki template called `Recipe`, such as the following for *Summer pie*:

 ![](recipe.png)